 Blessed are the forgotten, for they shall be invited to God’s heavenly banquet.

-As a mother of three and the wife of a man who has a big family, I’m one of those people who annoyingly always has somewhere to go for the holidays, or more specifically someone to be with.
+As a mother of three and the wife of a man who has a big family, I’m one of those people who annoyingly always have somewhere to go for the holidays, or more specifically someone to be with.
 In fact, one of my biggest anxieties during the holidays is whether we can provide a proper chair-to-rear-end-ratio for the gaggle of family and friends attending the next big party.
 But I wasn’t always that person with the golden ticket to the big event.
 For part of my life, I was one of the forgotten.
 At least that’s how I felt.

 When I was 22 my mom died suddenly, leaving my dad, my brothers and me in complete shock and despair.
 My mother was the foundation of our family.
 She was the emotional glue that connected us all.
 When someone dies, there’s a tendency to romanticize a loved one.
 But I’m not using hyperbole to make her sound like a saint.
 In fact, I’m trying to portray a very practical, realistic rendering.
 She handled all the holiday plans, bought all the gifts and did all the decorating, which was not a whole lot—my mother was no Martha Stewart of which she would agree.
 But of the planning and decorating that was done, she did it all.
 If we weren’t invited to some big family to-do because everyone was doing their own thing for a year, she rolled out the red carpet at our humble abode.
 She did all the cooking.
 We would feast on turkey, ham, potatoes and that familiar, but funky canned cranberry sauce that she served in half-inch thick slices.
 Mmmm.
 (Not until I was in my 30’s did I even know about the real stuff!
 Cranberry sauce with real cranberries?
 Wow.)
 We’d gladly stuff our faces and then sit around wondering how it was even humanly possible to consume so much.
 She manufactured a holiday for us.
 It revolved around her, the loving, nurturing matriarch.
 When she was gone, it seemed our entré to the holiday festivities went down the tubes.
 My dad had trouble boiling water.
 My brothers and I were fresh out of college and could barely manage a grilled cheese without setting off the fire alarm.
 Pathetic.
 I know.
 But we had come to rely on one person who was no longer there.
 We were grieving too.
 Maybe we weren’t the most pleasant guests to be around at that time.
 Maybe we were annoying people from the get-go, regardless of our mournful state.
 But as I reflect on it decades later, I am hurt to remember there were no invitations at that time.
 The phone just wasn’t ringing off the hook with urgings to “come on over to our house.”
 People were caught up in the craziness of their own family plans.
 We just didn’t factor into their thoughts.
 We weren’t excluded, merely forgotten.